 Throughout the coronavirus lockdown, use of public transport was only recommended for essential journeys.
 Those in England and elsewhere in the UK were asked to walk, cycle or drive wherever possible.

 It is still wise to travel in your own car if you can, rather than risk a journey on public transport.
 However, it is no longer the case that public transport is only for essential journeys, such as going to work.
-You are now allowed to travel by train, tube or bus in England for other purposes.
+You are now allowed to travel by train, tube or bus for other purposes.

 Many train, tube and bus services will still be offering reduced services, both regionally and nationally.
 So, you need to make sure you’re well aware of the up-to-date schedule before planning a journey via public transport.
-You should expect less trains and delays for the time being.

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!